Skrimpton/tkinter-dot-desktop-file-editor/README.md

 # EPILEPTIC SEIZURE WARNING
 Yes, for real.

-There is a lot of flickering when scrolling, especially large documents when scrolling while hovering over the scrollbar.
+There is a lot of flickering when scrolling, especially large documents when scrolling with mouse or touchpad while hovering over the scrollbar.

 ## Example video: